FreemapSlovakia/freemap-mapnik/doc/INSTALL.md

 See also [instructions to compute and import peak isolations](./PEAK_ISOLATION.md).

+## Prepare coastlines

+From https://osmdata.openstreetmap.de/data/land-polygons.html get `simplified-land-polygons-complete-3857` and `land-polygons-split-3857` and unpack it to project directory.

 ## Setup imposm and freemap-mapnik services

 In order to run both imposm and freemap-mapnik services, you'll find these two ready made files in the `./etc/systemd/` folder.